Kawasaki Ninja H2: 2016

 On June 30, 2016, Kenan Sofuoglu, a five-time world champion Supersport circuit-racer, made a top speed attempt.
 Kawasaki supplied a stock H2R augmented only with special tires developed by Pirelli for the top speed attempt to withstand extreme high speeds, and the bike was supplied with race-grade fuel.
 Sofuoglu was also supplied with a special one-piece leather suit to enhance aerodynamics for his record attempt.

 This attempt, with the Turkish president in attendance, was made across the then-newly completed Osman Gazi Bridge, at the time was the fourth longest in the world at just over a mile and a half.
 Kawasaki quoted the H2R's maximum speed to be 380 km/h.
 After training and preparing for four months, a speed of 400 km/h in just 26 seconds was claimed by a video-recording of the bike's dashboard display.

 The speed was not officially confirmed or independently verified.
-No fixed point optical sensors for distance/speed calculations, chronometers or hand-held devices were used, and later with a theoretical calculation, of the distance he traveled in 26 seconds on the 8,799 ft bridge.
+No fixed point optical sensors for distance/speed calculations, chronometers, or hand-held devices were used, and the speed was only given later with a theoretical calculation, using the distance he traveled in 26 seconds on the 8,799 ft bridge.
 Cameron had calculated two years earlier that with the right gearing, the H2R's engine power could theoretically overcome aerodynamic drag up to 250–280 mph.